nhairs/python-json-logger/docs/contributing.md

 We don't have styling documentation, so where possible try to match existing code.
 This includes the use of "headings" and "dividers" (this will make sense when you look at the code).

-All devlopment tooling can be installed (usually into a virtual environment), using the `dev` optiontal dependency:
+All devlopment tooling can be installed (usually into a virtual environment), using the `dev` optional dependency:

 ```shell
 pip install -e '.[dev]'`